 Top 5 Important Reasons Why You Shouldn’t Fix It In Post

 Continuity and Visible Errors

-Now, the problem with this is, if you are an inexperienced editor with little experience in visual effects, trying to fix it in post will take longer than just reshooting the scene the next day.
+The director chose to keep the shot and correct it in post because we were running out of daylight that day.
+The difficulty is that if you’re a new editor with little experience with visual effects, trying to repair it in post will take longer than simply reshooting the scene the next day.

-So, if you can correct a continuity error or visual mistake ASAP while still on set, do it as it will save you pain later while you try to fix it in post.
+Unfortunately, the movie is still not available due to a large number of post-production modifications.
+Do, if you can remedy a continuity or visual fault while still on set, do so since it will save you time and effort later when you try to fix it in post.

 Related Article: Beginners guide: 8 Low Budget Filmmaking Necessities

 Do you have any idea what Auto White Balance is?
 Here’s a quick rundown of what Auto White Balance can accomplish for your video.
 The Auto White Balance (AWB) setting allows the camera to select the optimal choice for capturing what your eyes see.